Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 That dreaded orange light on your dash is your car’s primary way of telling you something is amiss.
 A malfunctioning crankcase ventilation system can cause vacuum leaks, which throws off the engine's air-fuel mixture.
 Your Subaru's ECU will detect this imbalance and trigger a check engine light to alert you.
 While this light can mean many things, codes related to lean conditions or vacuum leaks often point back to a faulty PCV valve or cracked ventilation hoses.
 Getting the codes read by a professional is the best way to confirm the diagnosis and begin troubleshooting the right components.

-Oil Leaks and Crankcase Pressure Issues
+Finding Oil Leaks Caused by High Crankcase Pressure

 When the PCV system can't vent pressure properly, that pressure has to go somewhere.
 It often forces its way out through the weakest points, blowing out gaskets and seals in the process.
 If you start noticing fresh oil spots under your car, check around the valve covers, camshaft seals, and main seals.
 A simple way to check for excess pressure is to carefully remove the oil filler cap while the engine is idling.
 You should feel a slight vacuum pulling the cap down.
 If you feel air pushing the cap up and out of your hand, it’s a clear sign that your crankcase pressure is too high and the system isn't working correctly.